-The Climate of Change Poetry Workshops, 2023 – UK evening
+The Climate of Change Poetry Workshops, 2024 – UK evening

 I think calling it climate change is rather limiting.
 I would rather call it everything change.
 Margaret Atwood … let us make no mistake: the climate crisis is also a crisis of culture, and thus of imagination.
 Amitav Ghosh |

-The Climate of Change in 2023
+The Climate of Change

-We will explore cherishing and re-envisaging our world, and caring for ourselves and others.
+This is a time of great change, and writers are at the forefront of describing and envisaging change.
+We will explore cherishing and re-envisaging our world.
 We need innovation, understanding, adaptation and resilience as our climate changes and as we try to do what we can.

-Anyone who has a passion for the topic and for poetry.
+The workshops are for anyone who has a passion for the topic and for poetry.
 Ideally, you have some experience of writing.

 About the workshops